-The Series 2016A Notes are offered when, as and if issued by the State, subject to the approving opinion of Kutak Rock LLP, Denver, Colorado, as Bond Counsel.
-Certain legal matters will be passed upon for the State by the Attorney General of the State, and by Kline Alvarado Veio, P.C., Denver, Colorado, as special counsel to the State.
-The Series 2016A Notes are expected to be delivered through the facilities of DTC on or about July 21, 2016.
+The Series 2016A Notes are offered when, as and if issued, subject to the approving opinion of Ballard Spahr LLP, Denver, Colorado, as Bond Counsel.
+Certain legal matters will be passed upon for the State by the Attorney General of the State and by Kline Alvarado Veio, P.C., Denver, Colorado, as special counsel to the State.
+It is expected that the Series 2016A Notes will be available for delivery through the facilities of DTC on or about July 26, 2016.

-Dated: July 14, 2016
+Dated: July 19, 2016

-\ CUSIP is a registered trademark of the American Bankers Association.
+^{} CUSIP is a registered trademark of the American Bankers Association.
 The CUSIP data included herein has been provided by CUSIP Global Services operated by the CUSIP Service Bureau, which is managed on behalf of the American Bankers Association by Standard & Poor's, a business unit of McGraw-Hill Financial, and is provided solely for the convenience of the purchasers of the Series 2016A Notes and only as of the issuance of the Series 2016A Notes.
 The State takes no responsibility for the accuracy of such data now or at any time in the future.